-Making your own dough turns a pizza into a really special meal.
+Making your own pizza base is easier than you think.
 The great thing about learning how to make pizza dough recipe is that it can be made in advance, and even frozen, so you can dial up a pizza in minutes.

 In a large mixing bowl, stir together the flour, semolina and salt.
-Stir in the dried yeast (or crumble in the fresh yeast, whichever you are using).
-Make a well in the centre of the flour mixture.
-Pour most of the water into the well along with the olive oil and bring the dough together with your hands or a wooden spoon.
-As the flour is incorporated the dough will start to take shape.
+Stir in the dried yeast (or crumble in the fresh yeast).
+Make a well in the centre of the flour mixture and pour in most of the water along with the olive oil.
+Bring the dough together with your hands or a wooden spoon.
+As the flour is incorporated, the dough will start to take shape.
 Add the remaining water if the dough feels tight or hard.

-Turn the dough out onto a clean surface and knead for 10 minutes or until the dough is smooth and elastic.
+Turn the dough out onto a clean surface and knead for 10 minutes, or until it is smooth and elastic.
 Cut off a small piece of the dough and stretch part of it as thinly as you can.
-If you can see the shadow of your fingers through the dough - the light should shine through the dough like a window pane - without the dough tearing, it is ready to prove.
+If you can see the shadow of your fingers through the dough (the light should shine through the dough like a window pane) without it tearing, it is ready to prove.

 Place a pizza stone or an upturned baking tray into the oven and preheat to its highest setting.